TRADITIONAL MOUNTAINEERING

 going on.

 My wife and I are Federally licensed General Class Ham Radio Operators and we have studied the way "antennas" work.
 They are directional, and that is why the GPS and the SPOT must be oriented correctly.
 This is not a design fault.
 I agree with some that the SPOT User Guide should be more clear.
 I agree that the nice big belt clip should be removed by the operator.
 Place the SPOT in the top pocket of your day pack (yes, on top of the extra hat, gloves and ClifBars).
 Or turn it on when you stop for lunch, camp or a 15 minute break.
-Note that PLBs must actually deploy an antenna and that it must be pointed at the sky.
+Note that PLBs must actually deploy an antenna and that it must be pointed at the sky and many models require factory service to charge the battery.

 Bloggers on NWHikers.net are concerned because